weaveworks/weave-gitops-private/docs/adrs/0014-api-versioning.md

 ### Deprecation

-We also tend to follow the rules in [kubernetes api deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/)
+We also are influenced by [kubernetes api deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/)

 **Rule #1: API elements may only be removed by incrementing the version of the API group.**

 **Rule #2: API objects must be able to round-trip between API versions in a given release without information loss, except for whole REST resources that do not exist in some versions.**

-**Rule #3: An API version in a given track may not be deprecated in favor of a less stable API version.**
+**Rule #3: An API version in a given track may not be removed in favor of a less stable API version.**

+This rule refines original one to allow, for example, to deprecate stable api versions in favour of beta api versions but do not remove until a stable api version exists.

 **Rule #4a: API lifetime is determined by the API stability level**